In this talk from 1994, Ram Dass investigates the many roots of suffering. And how our perception shapes our experience of that suffering.

 Links from this episode: Propeller | Mindrolling Podcast

-“Even though I was high and really out there in bliss and rapture, there was still suffering inherent to that situation.
-The reason was that there was an aversion to the physical worldly psychological stuff was I had gotten high through pushing it away.
+“Even though I was high & really out there in bliss & rapture, there was still suffering inherent to that situation.
+The reason was that there was an aversion to the physical worldly psychological stuff.
+I had gotten high through pushing it away.
 I didn’t really want to have congress with it.
-I began to see that the pushing away of the world was a stance and that stance made me frightened of that world, frightened that it would undercut my high – my feeling of spiritual connectedness.” – Ram Dass
+I began to see that the pushing away of the world was a stance.
+And that stance made me frightened of that world.
+Frightened that it would undercut my high.
+My feeling of spiritual connectedness.” – Ram Dass

-Why Suffering?
-(16:35) – How do you respond to the immensity of the suffering around you in a way that doesn’t close you down?
-Ram Dass discusses ways that we can meet the suffering in our communities with compassion and equanimity, instead of armoring our hearts to that suffering.
+How do you respond to the immensity of the suffering around you?
+In a way that doesn’t close you down?
+Ram Dass discusses ways that we can meet the suffering in our communities.
+With compassion and equanimity, instead of armoring our hearts to that suffering.

 The Roots of Suffering (43:30) – What about the suffering that comes with old age?
 Ram Dass explores how much of the suffering that comes with old age comes from our mind’s perception of suffering.